Maddison Brown

 Maddison Amy Brown (born 23 April 1997) is an Australian actress and model.
-She began her acting career with a role in when she was seven years old, followed by appearances in Strangerland and The Kettering Incident.
+She began her acting career with a role when she was seven years old, followed by appearances in Strangerland and The Kettering Incident.
 She is known for her role as Kirby Anders in the CW prime time soap opera Dynasty.
 After returning to Australia in 2024, Brown joined the main cast of soap opera Home and Away as Jo Langham.

 Early life

 Brown has two older sisters and her sister Allyson played basketball for Australia.
 At the age of 5, Brown began acting and then started modeling at age 12.
-When Brown was 16 she left high school and Australia to pursue a modeling career in New York City.
+When Brown was 16, she left high school and Australia to pursue a modeling career in New York City.
 Her parents came with her for the first few trips, but then she was on her own.

 Career

 Acting

 At the age of seven, Brown made her acting debut in the 2004 television movie Go Big starring Justine Clarke.
 Speaking to Wonderland Magazine in 2015, Brown stated that acting as a child helped her deal with rejection which made her first few years as a model easier.

 Soon after moving to New York, Brown was cast as Lily, the daughter of Nicole Kidman and Joseph Fiennes' characters in the 2015 drama film Strangerland.
 She described the experience as "wonderful" and "career-altering".

 In 2016, Brown co-starred in the Australian drama series The Kettering Incident, played the younger version of Elizabeth Debicki's character.

-In 2018, she joined the cast of The CW prime time soap opera Dynasty playing the role of Kirby Anders.
+In 2018, she joined the cast of The CW primetime soap opera Dynasty playing the role of Kirby Anders.
 The show was filmed in Atlanta and it took Brown some time to adjust due to homesickness.

 Brown stars as Dani in Kelsey Taylor's feature film debut To Kill A Wolf, a modern adaptation of the Little Red Riding Hood story.

 After returning home to Australia, Brown joined the main cast of Australian soap opera Home and Away as Jo Langham.
 She made her first appearance on 9 June 2025.

 Modelling and skincare business

 Some of the brands Brown has modelled for are Calvin Klein, Miu Miu, Jason Wu and Jasper Conran.
 Brown is an ambassador for Pantene and Longines.
+She is also the first brand ambassador for Pandora in Australia and New Zealand.

 Brown founded the skincare and sunscreen brand Outside Beauty & Skincare with her sister Allyson Popovic in January 2023.
 They were inspired to create a sunscreen after the death of their father's best friend from melanoma.
 Outside Beauty & Skincare has become one of Australia's most popular SPF beauty brands.
 At the beginning of the 2025 Australian summer, the SPF50+ Lip to Cheek balm became a best seller, with one selling every four seconds.
 In October 2024, Outside Beauty & Skincare was picked up by fashion brand DISSH, and it launched on Adore Beauty two months later.